French yellow vest protesters clash with police in Paris

 Protesters dismiss the debate as empty words and a campaign ploy by Macron for European Parliament elections in May.
 They are angry over high taxes and Macron policies seen as coddling the business world.

+"Those who participated in this great debate are mostly retirees and upper middle class, meaning Macron's electorate, even though we understood this great national debate was supposed to respond to the yellow vest crisis," lawyer and yellow vest protester Francois Boulo told Europe-1 radio.

-In their online appeal for Saturday's protests, organizers said they want the day to serve as an "ultimatum" to "the government and the powerful."
+In their online appeal for Saturday's protests, organizers said they wanted the day to serve as an "ultimatum" to "the government and the powerful."